kurema/iTextSharp.LGPLv2.Core.Extention/README.md

 ## Limitation
 This library
 * heavily rely on behavior of the original library.
 Future update may brake something.
-* uses Reflection to access private field or method.
+* uses Reflection to access private fields or methods.

 This library is specifically designed to be used in [BookViewer 3](https://github.com/kurema/BookViewerApp3).
 Only reason this is separate repository is that the original library is LGPL.
 I want BookViewer 3 to be MIT licensed.